 As per the psychology studies, we don’t take action until we realize that we are getting the things in the best offer.

 Therefore, creating urgency is an effective hack to convert your lead to paying customers.

 There are a few points you need to mention to create urgency:

-- Limited offer – Give them the picture of the limited offer you are having which will get over soon.
+- Limited offer – Give them a picture of the limited offer you are having which will get over soon.

-- Price will increase soon – After the month-end, this offer will end soon and the price will increase or any complimentary stuff will not be included.
+- The price will increase soon – After the month-end, this offer will end soon and the price will increase or any complimentary stuff will not be included.
 Give this kind of picture to the leads.

 - Selected and prime customers – Whatever you are offering to the leads, let them know that it is exclusively for him/her and a few customers are getting this offer.